Gotham Knights (video game): Plot

 The Knights infiltrate the Powers Club, discovering the Court of Owls is real, and manage to escape with an old key.
 Realizing that Batman had been secretly investigating the Court, the Knights search for all the information they can, but only manage to learn that the Court is allegedly searching for the Fountain of Youth.
 The Knights use the key to access a secret mine underneath Gotham, where the Court has been synthesizing a compound called Dionesium, a watered-down version of a Lazarus Pit, which they use to create undead super soldiers called Talons.
 Talia reveals that the League has been observing the Court and are preparing to destroy all of Gotham just to eliminate them, and she advises that the Knights defeat the Court before the League can mobilize.
-The Knights infiltrate a masquerade party hosted by the Court to discover the identity of their leader and are shocked to find out it is Bruce Wayne's uncle Jacob Kane.
+The Knights infiltrate a masquerade party at the Orchard Hotel hosted by the Court.
+While learning that Penguin's mother Constance Cobblepot is a member, the Knights discover the identity of their leader (who holds the title of Voice of the Court) and are shocked to find out it is Jacob Kane.
 Kane reveals that he knew Bruce was Batman and that he is also aware of the Knights' secret identities, and warns them not to interfere with his plans.
-The Knights are then forced to flee when League assassins attack the masquerade, slaughtering many Court members.
+The Knights are then forced to flee when League assassins attack the masquerade, slaughtering many Court members except for Kane, Constance, and those who evaded the attacks.
 The Knights continue to investigate the Court, slowing down their plans to awaken an army of Talons to take over Gotham.